If you’ve decided you’re ready to become a homeowner, you’ll need to get a home loan.

 Now it’s time to find a lender to work with.
-In the old days this meant walking into your local bank or credit union.
-Nowadays, there are many reputable online lenders that can help you get approved and issue a loan.
+In the old days, this meant walking into your local bank or credit union.
+Nowadays, many reputable online lenders can help you get approved and issue a loan.

 A brick and mortar location may not have all of the programs available to you.
-Applying for a home loan online has become very popular because you are often given a more competitive rate and have more programs available.
+Applying for a home loan online has become very popular because you are often given a more competitive rate and more programs.

 You will want to compare loan estimates from at least 3 or 4 different lenders before choosing a lender to make sure you’re getting the best deal.

 The first step in applying for a home loan is to get pre-approved.
 Pre-approved is different from being pre-qualified.